kladebo/inSided/README.md

 # inSided
 inSided Coding Test

+<h2>Hello Again!</h2>

+<p>Many thanks for the hints you gave me about my css!
+I have added the <i>BEM naming</i> as you mentioned and I am quite happy about the result.
+It really gives clarity about the classes and their relation.
+I think there are still some improvents to be made within my files, but for now I am quite happy about the current implementation.
+I also have added some <i>css guidelines</i>.
+I found, while searching on the internet, that there were quite a bit around.
+Finally I looked at the 'boilerplate.css' which I allready was using and incorporated the way they implemented it.</p>

+<h3>Global styling</h3>
+<p>I have taken a thorough look at the design.
+I agree there was a big part missing.
+I spent a lot of time making it as pixel-perfect as I can.
+I do know this is a verry important part of front-end design.
+I have visualy tested it on different browsers.
+I even took a peek on a mac, to see if it nearly looks like the design you gave me.</p>

 <h2>Hello!</h2>

 <p>The main goal for me within this project was not to use any html-frameworks.
 I could easily have been include Bootstrap but I wanted to show how widgets can be made with some simple coding and css.
 I had a lot of fun with this assignment and I really liked the idea.
 Unfortunately 'time flies'.
 Now the time has come to turn this assignment in.
 I hope you will enjoy reviewing my code and like it!</p>

 <h3>Install</h3>